Warm Home Discount

 But some of the smaller suppliers could be cheaper for you overall, even when taking into account the value of the Warm Home Discount.
 So it's worth checking whether you will be better off.

 An independent comparison site, such as our own Which?
 Switch, will show you how much you could save by switching away from your current supplier and tariff.
 Check if you're on the cheapest energy deal.

-Updated information on the Warm Home Discount is available from the government's website GOV.UK.
+More information on the Warm Home Discount is available from the government's website at Gov.uk.